scalableinternetservices/ucsb_website/_slide_src/10_tsung.md

 # Tsung Server

-While tsung runs (and continues to run after testing with the `-k` option) it provides a simple web interface.
+While Tsung runs (and continues to run after testing with the `-k` option) it provides a simple web interface.

 ![Tsung Web Interface](img/tsung_interface.png)